Skip to main content

 Weed

-Why Do I Shake When I’m High
+Why Do I Shake When I’m High: Are Cannabis Shakes Real?

 You’ve created a comfy smoking haven for yourself on the couch for a solo weekend session.
 You finish a joint, and suddenly your shoulder starts twitching.
 Then, your legs tremble, and your back feels like a wave of electricity is coursing through it.